-Landowners who voluntarily enroll in the PES program will work with a Partners Biologist to develop a Ranch Management Plan that delineates individual "management units" of panther habitat that require direct treatment and provide positive indirect effects to non-treated acres.
-Indirect Treatment acres are those that are not directly treated, but benefit from a specific treatment.
-The biologist will also develop a Landowner Agreement (LAO) that outlines the Ranch Management Plan and legal expectations for both the landowner and the USFWS for a period of 10 years.
-The Ranch Management Plan will cover acres of desirable panther habitats within a delineated "management unit" and provide funding for the treatment and its beneficial effects within each unit.
+The Ranch Management Plan will delineate "management units" and provide funding for the beneficial effects of particular management practices within each unit.
 The valuation of such services is based on the average per acre cost of direct treatment and indirect treatment effects that benefit habitat for the Florida panther and its prey, including prescribed burning and treating invasive species.
-If prescribed burning is unfeasible in a "management unit", due to brush overgrowth or other safety issues, then roller chopping can be an additional practice in the management plan.
+If prescribed burning is unfeasible in a "management unit," due to brush overgrowth or other safety issues, then roller chopping can be an additional practice in the management plan.
 Roller chopping implementation will follow the minimization measures outlined in the USFWS-NRCS Interagency Consultation Matrix.
 Prescribed Grazing is included as a desired management practice, where feasible, so that cattle densities, calving periods and grazing rotations may be addressed for each ranch.
+Prescribed Grazing recommendations will follow the Florida Department of Agriculture and Consumers Services (FDACS) Best Management Practices for Florida Cow/Calf Operations, and NRCS Practice Standard 528.
+Many ranchers already implement these practices; this project allows us to provide both technical and financial assistance for them to continue these practices and curtail the rate of land conversion by making ranching in the primary panther habitat more economically feasible.

-Below is a chart of average cost/acre for specific practices on private lands.
+Table 1 shows the average cost/acre for specific practices on private lands.
 These "Current Average Rates" are an average from NRCS Farm Bill Programs, FWC Landowner Assistance Program, and private consultants.
 The "PES Payment" is 50% of these average rates.
-PES Payments are for both directly treated and indirectly treated acres within a "management unit'.
+PES Payments are for both directly treated and indirectly treated acres within a "management unit".
 Indirectly treated acres are those that benefit from a practice on treated acres in the same "management unit."

-Practice NRCS Avg Payments 2014 Current average PES Payment

-(per acre) rates (per acre) (per acre )
+Practice NRCS Avg Payments 2014 (per acre) Current average rates (per acre) PES Payment (per acre 1)

 Prescribed Burning \$26.05 \$98.00 \$49.00

 Invasive Plant \$449.77 \$420.00 \$210.00

 Treatment

-Roller chopping \$38.60 \$94.00 \$47.00
+Roller chopping 2 \$38.60 \$94.00 \$47.00

 Prescribed Grazing \$16.93 \$17.00 \$9.00

-Monitoring Access \$0.50
+Monitoring Access 3 \$0.50